 top of page

-Everything you need to know about Carmine & Chitin, how to spot "bugs" in foods, and avoid them!!
+Everything you need to know about Carmine & Chitin, how to spot insect additives in foods, and avoid them!!

 Now that the world's "experts" decided that in order to combat the climate change we must stop consuming rice, instead, feed ourselves with insects...
 I conducted a small research, and I wrote this article in order to inform you about the insect additives that are extremely-wildly used in our foods, where they come from, under which codes they are listed on the foods' packaging, how to recognise and avoid them!